stevedatadog/katacoda-scenarios/api-automation-iac/4-terraform/1-terraform.md

 Each of the widget blocks follows the [Datadog API schema](https://docs.datadoghq.com/dashboards/widgets/) for its type.
 Each is accompanied by a `widget_layout` block defining its place on the dashboard.

 Take a closer look at the `alert_graph` widget in the `datadog_dashboard` resource configuration.
 The `alert_id` value is `${datadog_monitor.redis_cpu.id}`, which references the id of the `datadog_monitor`.
-This the id will become available after Terraform creates it, and the dashboard will be able to display it as an alert graph.
+This id will become available after Terraform creates it, and the dashboard will be able to display it as an alert graph.

 ## Run Terraform
 In the terminal, run `cd /root/lab/terraform && terraform init`{{execute}} so Terraform can download the Docker and Datadog providers declared at the top of `main.tf`.

 Next, run `terraform apply --auto-approve`{{execute}} to get Stately! and the Datadog dashboard up and running.
-You should see a couple pages of output from Terraform as it provisions Stately!, concluding with **Apply complete! ...**:
+You should see a couple of pages of output from Terraform as it provisions Stately!, concluding with **Apply complete! ...**:

 ![Terraform apply complete](./assets/terraform_apply_complete.png)